 - abdominal swelling

-If you have any signs of hemorrhaging or of hemorrhagic shock, seek medical attention immediately.
+Seek medical attention immediately if you have any signs of hemorrhaging or of hemorrhagic shock.
 Have someone drive you to the hospital or call 911.
-Do not drive to the hospital on your own if you are bleeding profusely or if you have any symptoms of shock.
+DO NOT drive to the hospital on your own if you’re bleeding profusely or if you have any symptoms of shock.

 There are often no advance warnings of shock.
-Instead, symptoms tend to arise only when you are already in the throes of the condition.
+Instead, symptoms tend to arise only when you’re already experiencing shock.
 A physical examination can reveal signs of shock, such as low blood pressure and rapid heartbeat.
-The person may also be less responsive when asked questions by the emergency room doctor.
+Someone in shock may also be less responsive when asked questions by an emergency room doctor.

 - kidney damage

 Your outlook will depend on the amount of blood you lost and the type of injury you sustained.
 The outlook is best in healthy people who haven’t had severe blood loss.